nilslice/zig-interface/README.md

 }

-// Return interface types from functions fn getRepository(use_memory: bool, allocator: Allocator) !Repository {
+// Return interface types from functions fn getRepository(use_memory: bool, allocator: Allocator) Repository {
     if (use_memory) {
         var repo = InMemoryRepository.init(allocator);
         return Repository.from(&repo);